 How much food can our oceans produce?
-The vast majority of food I find on my plate today comes from the land, whether it be wheat and flour, corn, maize, rice, beans, tomatoes and lettuce, or animal products like dairy, beef, pork and chicken.
+The vast majority of the food I find on my plate today comes from the land, whether it be wheat and flour, corn, maize, rice, beans, tomatoes, and lettuce, or animal products like dairy, beef, pork, and chicken.
 Being natural land dwellers, we rarely eat from the sea, except when we can catch a fish or pluck an oyster from the sand.

 But it is worth remembering that 71% of the Earth’s surface is covered by water.
 If that is the case, then shouldn’t we be able to produce 71% of the Earth’s food in the oceans freeing up more land for real estate and other important uses?
 Well as it turns out, we can produce far more food than we need in the ocean.
 While on land you are limited to only a certain number of square feet, in the water sunlight penetrates as much as 600 feet down, freeing up all that space for farming.
 Imagine if you could stack rows of corn on top of each other until they were 600 feet high.
 While that example may block out too much light at higher layers to allow the lower layers of corn to grow, it gives you a good visual example of just how much space is available in an acre of ocean versus an acre of land for food production.

 But it’s not just the amount of space that the ocean has available to it that gives it advantages in growing food, it is the kind of food that you can grow.